ccanning-stack/systems-programming/README.md

 My goal has been to build a solid foundation in how software actually runs on a Unix system, beyond surface-level frameworks or tooling.

+Many of these exercises can be attributed to/ much learning has come from reading the book "System Programming in Linux" by Stewart N. Weiss.
+I have also been making extensive use of ChatGPT and other online resources throughout; by continually asking specific questions I have been able to accelerate learning and sharpen my mental models.

 ## What I’ve been learning

 ### Memory & Allocation